cdoty/9918-Adventures/PK8000/Readme.md

 The format is the same as the color data, the upper 4 bits is background color and the lower 4 bits is foreground color.

 # Compression
-File compress is implemented with [ZX0](https://github.com/einar-saukas/ZX0), based on this [code](https://github.com/ivagorRetrocomp/DeZX).
+File compression is implemented with [ZX0](https://github.com/einar-saukas/ZX0), based on this [code](https://github.com/ivagorRetrocomp/DeZX).